jacob-haimes/kairos.fm/content/posts/muckraiker-episodes/muckraiker-episode-011/index.md

   - muckraikers

 tags:
+  - Big Tech Narratives
-  - '"AI"'
+  - Hype
   - Interview

 categories:
   - Podcast
 ---

 <div style="text-align: justify">
 Chris Canal, co-founder of EquiStamp, joins muckrAIkers as our first ever podcast guest!
 In this ~3.5 hour interview, we discuss intelligence vs. competencies, the importance of test-time compute, moving goalposts, the orthogonality thesis, and much more.

 A seasoned software developer, Chris started EquiStamp as a way to improve our current understanding of model failure modes and capabilities in late 2023.
 Now a key contractor for METR, EquiStamp evaluates the next generation of LLMs from frontier model developers like OpenAI and Anthropic.